aiven/aiven-docs/docs/products/mysql/concepts/high-availability-mysql.md

 - On a two-standby node plan

-  To avoid a cascading failure condition leading to data lost, the second failover to the last standby is recommended only after a new standby is provisioned.
+  The second failover to the last standby is recommended only after a new standby is provisioned.

 :::note
 The amount of time it takes to replace a failed node depends mainly on